How Vital is an Intelligent SCADA System?

 Normal circuit networks have some indicators visible to the operator, but real-time SCADA systems have thousands of sensors and alarms which would be impossible for a human to handle simultaneously.

-SCADA systems use a human machine interface (HMI) to display the information gathered from the various sensors, which allows for the operator to process the data.
+SCADA systems use a human-machine interface (HMI) to display the information gathered from the various sensors, which allows the operator to process the data.
 The HMI provides multiple control units, such as programmable logic controllers (PLCs) and RTUs.
 The HMI provides a graphical representation of the system.
-For example, there may be an image of the pump connected to the tank, which allows the operator to see the flow and pressure of the water in that tank in real time.
+For example, there may be an image of the pump connected to the tank, which allows the operator to see the flow and pressure of the water in that tank in real-time.

 Additionally, the HMI utilizes an alarm system, which is activated according to predetermined scenarios.
 For example, if a water tank has an alarm set at 50% and 65% capacity and the water reaches higher than the 50% mark, the alarm will give a normal warning.
 However, if the water reaches above 65%, the alarm will go critical.